 Step 1: Set up a Bluehost hosting account

 The first step is to set up a Bluehost account.
-To do so, simply CLICK HERE to go to Bluehost, then click on the green Get started button and select one of the plans (the basic plan is probably all you need for now).
+To do so, simply CLICK HERE to go to Bluehost, then click on the Host Your Site button and select one of the plans (the Basic plan is probably all you need for now).

 Once you’ve selected a plan, you’ll be taken to a new screen that looks similar to the image below.